 RRH is a type of program designed to quickly assist individuals and families in returning to permanent housing.
 These community members do not need long-term, ongoing support; rather, they are able to stabilize and become self-sufficient after a brief period of support.
 We have several RRH programs that serve a variety of different demographics, from veterans, to youth, to families and individuals.

 Housing Problem Solving is a strategy that helps people seeking shelter avoid or get out of homelessness by assisting them in identifying immediate alternate permanent housing arrangements.
 In some cases, services and/or financial assistance is provided to ensure they can quickly connect to permanent housing.
 Housing Problem Solving can reduce the number of people experiencing homelessness and the waitlists for other services by taking a creative look at all possible solutions available to an individual or family.

 Through a partnership with the County of Santa Cruz, we offer the CalFresh Employment Training (CFET) program.
 CalFresh participants may be referred to the program, at which point they receive employment case management designed to increase their job readiness and to address the participant’s specific needs through an individualized case plan.
 Participants are encouraged, inspired, and taught the skills needed to get a job and to keep it.
 Skills include resume writing, interviewing, how to dress, and how to discuss a criminal background.

 Participants may also be eligible for temporary resources, such as bus passes and short-term rental assistance.

 Our day services are free and open to the entire community, regardless of participation in a housing or employment program.
-We offer hot showers daily, restrooms open 24/7, and a mail room where over 500 people who don’t have a permanent address get their mail.
+We offer hot showers daily, restrooms open 24/7, and a mailroom where over 1,300 people who don’t have a permanent address get their mail.

-Our campus is also home to CalFresh enrollment, essential needs services provided by Wings Homeless Advocacy, multiple community group meetings, and more.
+Our campus is home to essential needs services provided by Wings Homeless Advocacy and multiple community group meetings, and more.